FinPress/FinPress-Coding-Standards/.github/CONTRIBUTING.md

 ## Code Standards for this project

-The sniffs and test files - not test _case_ files! - for WordPressCS should be written such that they pass the `WordPress-Extra` and the `WordPress-Docs` code standards using the custom ruleset as found in `/.phpcs.xml.dist`.
+The sniffs and test files - not test _case_ files! - for WordPressCS should be written such that they pass the `FinPress-Extra` and the `FinPress-Docs` code standards using the custom ruleset as found in `/.phpcs.xml.dist`.